 Define the Role Search Will Play with This Content

 It’s easy to get wrapped up in keywords and be beholden to those terms.
 Before you begin, make sure you step back to evaluate how this page or post will fit into your content marketing strategy.
 If you’re aiming for it to be found in Google, then get after it!
-Keywords are the key for search engine optimization.
+Keywords are the key to search engine optimization.

 But if this content is being created to fill a different, specific need – for example, to speak to a particular audience in an email campaign or to promote a social media contest – then you may not need to put as much weight and attention on keywords.

 If your goal is simply to get your overarching site found, then your job is simpler: Build content ideas and the writing of those posts around your website’s keywords.
 If you’re not sure which keywords your site should be found for, then you really should consider an SEO audit and package.